47chapters/letsgo/docs/how-to/run-tests.md

 yarn test
 ```

 This will run tests for all components of the monorepo that have a `test` script defined in their `package.json` file.
-Note that this mechanism uses the [turborepo](https://turbo.build/repo)'s inrecemental build logic, which means that tests will be skipped for components that have not changed (and their dependencies have not changed) since the last test run.
+Note that this mechanism uses the [turborepo](https://turbo.build/repo)'s incremental build logic, which means that tests will be skipped for components that have not changed (and their dependencies have not changed) since the last test run.
 If you want to override this logic and force all tests in the monorepo to run regardless of any changes, use this command instead:

 ```bash
 yarn test --force